 I grew up in the Poconos and spent 10+ years in Boston during my early adult life.
 I started my business in 2010 with a laptop, external monitor, recycled desk, and aluminum chair.
 My quick rise to success and in popularity with my work now often published in the WSJ, Reuters and other media outlets truly shows that hard-work combined with a passion for what you do can really open up a lot of opportunities, and I have been able to make a name for myself in the industry without doing any advertising, mass emailing, or other tactics I consider annoying, my business has purely grown via word of mouth and social media.

 Graduated Bentley University in 2005 with a Bachelor’s of Science in Finance.
 Graduated Boston University in 2007 with a Master’s of Science in Investment Management.
-Passed Level 1 of the CFA in December 2006, and then realized the CFA program is more for educators, and has little real-world value for a trader like myself.
+Passed Level 1 of the CFA in December 2006, and then realized the CFA program is more for educators, and has little real-world value.
 I am a sponge for information and have read many trading books, always looking to continue the eternal learning process, and also enjoy creating financial products.

 I most recently worked as an Equity Analyst for Thomson-Reuters on a new venture titled Thomson Squawk-Box.
 I provided a wide array of live market analysis which included but was not limited to swing trades, long-term trades, monitoring of the options market, option trading strategies, sector analysis, conference call coverage, earnings previews, trading tools, intraday trades, and other trading strategies.
 More recently I created the Trader’s Hub, an interactive chat room via Reuters Messaging, where I provided live daily market coverage and trade ideas to the top traders at more than 50 institutions and hedge funds.
 I left that venture in 2010 and started OptionsHawk where I can now make all my own decisions to create the best full-scale product for traders.
 I have created a lot of proprietary trading tools for subscribers that take away the time-consuming research for idea-generation, and allow them to focus 100% of their attention on trading and managing risk.